sbg389/PUI2016_sbg389/HW8_sbg389/README.md

 We started this notebook in class and worked togheter with the group (Sofiya Elyukin Jonathan D Geis Luis Fernando Melchor Fernandez Benjamin Joseph Alpert Scott Smith) with whom we completed almost half of the notebook.

 I finished the rest of the work alone, using a function from Scot Smith's notebook.

+## Assignment III

+Review HW7 Plots for

+Zhou Xuan, xz694 (Woebkenberg Tyler, tw1574)

+Both reviews were created as md files on the forks of their repos for HW7 or HW8 (depending on their choice for their plot).

+Aditionally, copies of the md files were added to this folder.